-These are the metrics Influencity provides for your TikTok influencers.
+These are the metrics Influencity provides for TikTok profiles.

 Tip: Head to the Influencity Glossary for more information on the terms we use in this article.

-View this influencer's main KPIs at the top of their page.
-These are the metrics that indicate how their profile is currently performing:
+View this profile's main KPIs at the top of the page.
+These are the metrics that indicate how this account is currently performing:

 - Number of followers